 Immune thrombocytopenia — or immune thrombocytopenic purpura (ITP) —

-system, which fights germs and infections, attacks the body's platelets.
-Platelets
+which fights germs and infections, attacks the body's platelets.
+Platelets are cells

-are cells that stop bleeding by forming blood clots.
-Without enough platelets, kids
+that stop bleeding by forming blood clots.
+Without enough platelets, kids with the

 In most children, immune thrombocytopenia

 (throm-buh-sye-tuh-PEE-nee-uh) goes away within 6 months.
 But sometimes it can last

 What Are the Signs & Symptoms of Immune Thrombocytopenia?

 small red or purple spots on the skin called petechiae (peh-TEE-kee-eye)